Kelechukwu/Bucketlist-Service/README.md

 5. Run $ docker-compose up ( this creates a PostgreSQL container for the database of this application ) Useful links: [Docker](https://docs.docker.com/get-started/) ,[Docker-compose](https://docs.docker.com/compose/install/)
 6. Run $ flask run

+## Testing
+Recommended client : Postman

+### Get a token
+So, the first time a GET request is made to http://localhost:5000 a test user is created with
+Username: test@example.com
+password: test123

+To get a token send a POST request to http://127.0.0.1:5001/login with {'email':'test@example.com', 'password':'test123'}

+### Make a request with a Token
+Make a GET request to localhost:5000/bucketlists
+Add the  header paramater
+Authentication-Token : add-your-token-here